Sapta Puri: Haridwar

 It is from here that the Ganges emerging out of the Shivalik hills of the Rudra-Himalayas travels a distance of 2000 km through the fertile Gangetic plains of North India.
 It is also the site where the river has been tapped for beneficial uses of irrigation and hydro-power generation by a complex system of barrages (low gated weirs) with large canal systems.
-Its hoary history, closely spun around the epic Mahabharata (also substantiated in the travelogues of the Chinese chronicler Hiuen Tsang), records that Timurlane had ransacked this town in the year 1399 AD.
+Its hoary history, closely spun around the epic Mahabharata (also substantiated in the travelogues of the Chinese chronicler Hiuen Tsang), records that Timurlane had ransacked this town in the year 1399 CE.
 Apart from the holy ghat, there are a large number of temples in the city dedicated to Shiva, Shakti or Durga (a cable car way has been built to approach this temple, apart from the ancient approach by steps over the hills), Vishnu and a galaxy of other deities.
 It is the location where, Hindus from all parts of the country, particularly North India, immerse ashes of the dead and perform last rites.

 Apart from the regular annual pilgrimage season from April to November, during February–March Magh Mela ('mela' means "fair") is also held on a large scale.
 Other spectacular events that are held here are the Ardh Kumbha Mela (half Kumbh Mela) held every six years.
 The 12 years cycle Kumbh Mela is held during January or February depending on the Hindu Calmanac.
 It is the occasion when lakhs of people congregate here for a holy dip in the Ganges.
 The Kumbh Mela (literal meaning is ('festival of pots') is the "confluence of faith" since lakhs of people irrespective of their caste affiliations attend it.
 Astrological combination of planets decide the date for the event; generally when Jupiter, Sun and Moon are in the same zodiacal sign of the Aquarius, but in Haridwar it is fixed when Sun is in Aries and Jupiter in Aquarius, which is called the 'Vaishaki snan' (Vaishakha is the second month of Hindu calendar and snan means bathing).